Improving the Sustainability of Family Farms Through Increased Understanding of the Effects of Medicaid on Farm Assets

 Engagement:

-A hybrid learning program will be held in Pennsylvania, with 35 in-person and online participants.
-Participants will be recruited through the PA Ag Professionals group, PA Bar Association (CLE’s), PA International Farm Transition Network (IFTN) Certified Succession Facilitators, and PA Farm Link Board members with representatives from 16 organizations.
+A hybrid learning program was held in Pennsylvania, with 15 in-person and online participants.
+Participants were recruited through the PA Ag Professionals group, PA Bar Association (CLE’s), PA International Farm Transition Network (IFTN) Certified Succession Facilitators, and PA Farm Link Board members with representatives from 17 organizations.

-The event will be promoted via social media, ag publications, newsletters, and printed materials distributed to professionals.
+The event was promoted via social media, ag publications, newsletters, and printed materials distributed to professionals.

-Continued education credits will be offered to attorneys and IFTN Coordinators encouraging succession coordinators to participate.
-The free continued education with a well-known expert will incentivize professional participation.
+Continued education credits were offered to attorneys through the assistance of Penn State Ag and Shale Law Center.
+The free continued education featured a well-known expert incentivizing professional participation.

-The second educational event will be a farm succession training, focusing on the effects of Medicaid and the five year look back in relation to the transition of the family farm.
-Presenters will have completed the professional training provided by Attorney Brillhart.
+The third educational event was a farm succession training, focusing on the effects of Medicaid and the five year look back in relation to the transition of the family farm.
+Presenters completed the professional training provided by Attorney Brillhart.

-Farmers will be recruited by sharing information with ag organizations across Pennsylvania, social media advertising, newspapers, newsletters and PA Farm Link trade show booths.
+Farmers were recruited by sharing information with ag organizations and partners across Pennsylvania, social media advertising, newspaper ads, newsletters, news releases and PA Farm Link trade show booths.

 Learning:

-Effects of Medicaid on farm assets continued education for ag professionals will be presented as a hybrid continued education event, offering CLE credits.
-Instructor, Attorney Mac Brillhart, Stock & Leader Attorneys at Law, York PA specializing in Medicaid planning will serve as the expert speaker.
+Effects of Medicaid on farm assets continued education for ag professionals was presented as a hybrid continued education event, offering CLE credits.
+Instructor, Attorney Mac Brillhart, Stock & Leader Attorneys at Law, York PA specializing in Medicaid planning served as the expert speaker.

 Expectation and Goals:

-Ag professionals will develop a better understanding of Medicaid, the five year look back and its impact on the family farm.
+Ag professionals developed a better understanding of Medicaid, the five year look back and its impact on the family farm.
 Best planning methods for optimal outcomes will be shared.
-Professionals will understand the importance of including the proper specialists on a transition planning team to ensure best outcomes.
+Professionals understood the importance of including the proper specialists on a transition planning team to ensure best outcomes.

 Topics include: